jeffreykegler/Marpa--R3/cpan/kollos/kollos.lua.md

 If the rule is 7 symbols or fewer, I put it on the stack.
-As an old kernel driver programmer, I was trained to avoid putting even small arrays on the stack, but one of this size should be safe on anything like close to a modern architecture.
+As an old kernel driver programmer, I was trained to avoid putting even small arrays on the stack, but one of this size should be safe on anything close to a modern architecture.

 Perhaps I will eventually limit Libmarpa's rule RHS to 7 symbols, 7 because I can encode dot position in 3 bit.